 You must meet the conditions of the route you are seeking to enter the UK by (e.g., permitted paid engagement or Creative Worker concession), including the requirement to have an ETA for travel once the scheme is fully rolled out.

 Q: How will it work for EU citizens with a UK settled status?
-I understand they don’t need to apply for an ETA, but how will the system know their status?
+I understand they do not need to apply for an ETA, but how will the system know their status?

 A: Those who already hold a valid UK immigration status such as EUSS are not required to obtain an ETA, their EUSS status will be their ‘permission to travel.’